Sam-Freitas/LightSaver/readme.md

 3. Run "GFP_AUC_script_ez_UI.m"

+4. Choose the directory containing the *.tiff* images

-4. Check output data if necessary
+5. Check output data if necessary

   - If there are problems